tvpian/Maze_Runner/README.md

 ## Usage
 - [Link to usage](./group1_final/readme.md)
-- Note: Considering all the packages including the group1_final is cloned in the same workspace, Please follow only the instructions under the "Running the Project
+- Note: Considering all the packages including the group1_final cloned in the same workspace, Please follow only the instructions under the "Running the Project
 " section in the link above.

+## Demo
 [demo.webm](https://github.com/tvpian/Maze_Runner/assets/41953267/9c2e4b79-4b36-48e2-995b-bce9027824f6)